 executor.shutdown()

-⚠️ Warning: If you submit millions of tasks rapidly, a cached pool will create millions of threads and crash your app.
-Use with care.
+Warning: If you submit thousands of tasks rapidly, a cached pool will create thousands of threads and crash your app with OutOfMemoryError.
+Use it only for short-lived tasks that complete quickly.

-A scheduled thread pool runs tasks at a specific time or repeatedly at fixed intervals.
+A scheduled thread pool runs tasks after a delay or repeatedly at fixed intervals.

 Analogy: A school bell system.
 The bell rings at 8:00 AM to start school, again at 8:45 to change class, again at 8:50 when the next class starts.
-It does not ring once and stop — it keeps repeating on a schedule.
+It keeps repeating on a schedule.

 val scheduler = Executors.newScheduledThreadPool(2)